-This Office is committed to encouraging the employment of people with disabilities.
+The State of Minnesota and OAH are committed to hiring individuals with disabilities who can perform the essential job functions with or without reasonable accommodation.
 We will make reasonable accommodations to the physical or mental limitations of a qualified applicant or employee with a disability, unless the accommodation would impose an undue hardship on the Office.
 This policy applies to all current employees, employees seeking promotion, and job applicants.

 Accommodations will be provided to qualified individuals, whether an employee or job applicant, when such accommodations are directly related to performing a job or competing for a job.
 Accommodations will not be provided for non-job-related personal needs, such as transportation to and from work.
 This Office will comply with Minn.
-Stat. § 15.441 (1999) which requires that a sign language interpreter be provided at hearings, when requested.
+Stat. § 15.441 (2002) that requires that a sign language interpreter be provided at hearings, when requested.

-To make a reasonable accommodation request, employees should contact their supervisor; job applicants and participants in hearings conducted by this office can contact Michael Lewis at 341-7610, Catherine Quintero at 349-2669; or Sandra Haven at 341-7642.
+To make a reasonable accommodation request, employees should contact Susan Schleisman, Administrative Management Director ("AMD"); job applicants and participants in hearings conducted by this office can contact Michael Lewis at 612/341-7610, Catherine Quintero at 612/349-2669; or Sandra Haven at 612/341-7642.